tibs/markup-history/markup-history-extended-notes.rst

     StructuredText was ultimately replaced by the superior ReStructuredText.

-Whilst StructuredText was not perfect, it was very influential in the Python world, and I think that the dissatisfaction with it showed how close it came to being the right system.
-It is significant that reStructuredText uses that name.

 .. _`MoinMoin on StructuredText`: https://moinmo.in/StructuredText
 .. _`Jim Fulton`: http://jimfulton.info/
 .. _`Older Projects`:  http://jimfulton.info/site/older-projects.html